-Anna Da Silva Chen has established a reputation as one of Australia’s finest young violinists, equally at home as a soloist, recitalist and chamber musician.
-She has appeared internationally with major orchestras including the Sydney Symphony, Adelaide Symphony, Queensland Symphony, Tasmanian Symphony, Canberra Symphony and Göttingen Symphony among several others and has enjoyed collaborating with Australia's leading ensembles such as the Omega Ensemble, Australia Piano Quartet, Selby & Friends, Ensemble Apex and Alma Moodie Quartet.
+Anna da Silva Chen has established a reputation as one of Australia’s finest young violinists, equally at home as a soloist, recitalist and chamber musician.
+She has appeared internationally with major orchestras including the Sydney Symphony, Adelaide Symphony, Queensland Symphony, Tasmanian Symphony, Canberra Symphony and Göttingen Symphony among several others and has enjoyed collaborating with Australia's leading ensembles such as the Australian Chamber Orchestra, Selby & Friends, Alma Moodie Quartet, Australia Piano Quartet, Ensemble Apex and Omega Ensemble.

 Shostakovich Violin Concerto No. 1 - Anna Da Silva Chen / Sam Weller / Ensemble Apex